Scattering and absorption of ultracold atoms by nanotubes: Nanotube Oscillations

 We plot $f_c$ against the vibration frequency of the tube in Fig.\ \ref{fig:osctube}.

-The insertion and removal of the tube reduces $f_c$ to about 0.6.
-We see that at low frequencies this is largely maintained.
-However, at higher frequencies, the tube oscillations reduce $f_c$ to around 0.2.
-At even higher frequencies, $f_c$ returns to a relatively constant 0.6 (the complex dynamics lead to small fluctuations in the extracted value).
+At low frequencies $f_c$ is largely maintained.
+However, at higher frequencies, the tube oscillations significantly reduce $f_c$.
+The simulated points contain fluctuations because particular frequencies excite trap resonances more strongly than others.
+At even higher frequencies, $f_c$ becomes larger again, saturating at a constant value ($f_c$ does not return exactly to 1.0 since the insertion and removal of the tube leaves excitations in the cloud).
+Unsurprisingly, larger amplitudes create more disruption.

-This behavior is explained by the BEC's speed of sound, $v_s$, and correlation time, $t_c=l_H/v_s$ where $l_H$ is the condensate's healing length.
-Topological excitations and reduction of $f_c$ first set in when the speed of the tube is greater than the local speed of sound, $A \cdot 2\pi f \gtrsim v_s$.
-This corresponds to $f \gtrsim 60$\:Hz in this case and the population of excited modes increases with the frequency.
-However, if the tube oscillates with a frequency $f \gg 1/t_c$, the gas cannot respond to the oscillations and merely sees a static, smeared potential; the disruption is minimal, and $f_c$ is retained [Fig. \ref{fig:osctube}, inset bottom right].
-In our case, $1/t_c \sim 3000$\:Hz, assuming the peak atom density.
-Between these limits, the BEC is strongly disrupted [Fig. \ref{fig:osctube}, inset top left].
+The high energy of the high frequency oscillations might be expected to strongly disrupt the nonlinear system, but we do not observe this.
+The behaviour is explained by the BEC's speed of sound, $v_s$, and correlation time, $t_c=l_H/v_s$ where $l_H$ is the condensate's healing length \cite{pethick}.
+The lower frequency limit for the formation of topological excitations and the reduction of $f_c$ occurs where the speed of the tube first exceeds the local speed of sound, $A \cdot 2\pi f \gtrsim v_s$.
+This corresponds to $f \gtrsim 60\:$Hz for $A=1.5\:\mu$m and the population of excited modes increases with the frequency.
+However, if the tube oscillates with a frequency $f \gg 1/t_c$, the gas cannot respond to the oscillations and merely sees a static, time-averaged potential; the disruption is minimal, and $f_c$ is retained [Fig. \ref{fig:osctube}, inset bottom right].
+In our case, $1/t_c \sim 3000\:$Hz, assuming the peak atom density.
+Between these limits, the BEC is strongly disrupted [Fig. \ref{fig:osctube}, inset bottom left].

-Nanotubes typically have a fundamental frequency $\sim 100$\:kHz.
-We therefore conclude that natural vibrations of nanotubes are unlikely to disrupt the BEC, in spite of the high energy of the oscillations.
-Furthermore, undriven thermal fluctuations for typical nanotubes have an amplitude $<5$\:nm \cite{PhysRevB.58.14013}.
-This implies the tube would not move faster than the speed of sound in the BEC and very little disruption would occur.
+Thermally excited mechanical vibrations in nanotubes typically have frequencies $f > 100\:$kHz and amplitudes $\ll 1\:\mu$m \cite{PhysRevB.58.14013}.
+We therefore conclude that such vibrations are unlikely to increase atom losses or disrupt the BEC.
+The operation of hybrid devices consisting of ultracold atoms and nanostructures should not be impaired by these effects.